blogjs/blogjs.github.io/_posts/2016-06-06-es6-constants.markdown

 ## So where to use `const` ?

 Use `const` when you don't need reassign the identifier.
-In practice it is becoming the brand new `var`
+In practice it is becoming the brand new `var` for **objects** and **arrays**. <br/>
+Because if you need to change type of any of them, it seems you wrote bad, not semantic code.

 ___